ocbe-uio/BayesMallows/cran-comments.md

 ## Resubmission Note
 This is a resubmission.
-It contains some bugfixes and a major refactoring of C++ code.
+It contains some bugfixes, refactoring of C++ code, and (soft-)deprecation of some functions to make the API cleaners.

 ## Test Environments